pgRouting/pgrouting/doc/trsp/TRSP-family.rst

 .. rubric:: Proposed

 .. include:: proposed.rst
-   :start-after: begin-warning
+   :start-after: warning-begin
    :end-before: end-warning

-.. index proposed from here
+.. proposed-start

 - :doc:`pgr_trsp` - Vertex - Vertex routing with restrictions.
 - :doc:`pgr_trspVia` - Via Vertices routing with restrictions.
 - :doc:`pgr_trsp_withPoints` - Vertex/Point routing with restrictions.
 - :doc:`pgr_trspVia_withPoints` - Via Vertex/point routing with restrictions.

-.. index proposed to here
+.. proposed-end

 ..
 Warning:: Read the :doc:`migration` about how to migrate from the deprecated TRSP functionality to the new signatures or replacement functions.